ZeaInc/zea-ux/docs/UndoRedoSystem.md

 ---

 ## UndoRedoManager(*Class*)
-Class `UndoRedoManager` is a mixture of the [Factory Design Pattern](https://en.wikipedia.org/wiki/Factory_method_pattern) and the actual stack of changes manager.
+Class `UndoRedoManager` is a mixture of the [Factory Design Pattern](https://en.wikipedia.org/wiki/Factory_method_pattern) and the actual change stacks manager.
-This is the heart of the Undo/Redo System, letting you navigate through the history of changes you've saved.
+This is the heart of the Undo/Redo System, letting you navigate through the changes history you've saved.

-!> This relies on the [Signal]() notification system, when a change is added, updated, undone, redone or cancelled.
+!> This relies on the [Signal](https://github.com/ZeaInc/zea-engine) notification system, when a change is added, updated, undone, redone or cancelled.

 ### constructor
 `UndoRedoManager()`
-It doesn't have any parameters, but under the hood it initializes the [signals]() that notify subscribers when something happens.
+It doesn't have any parameters, but under the hood it initializes the signals to notify subscribers when something happens.
+The implementation is really simple, just initialize it like any other class.

 #### **Syntax**
 ```javascript